Convexity of multiplicities of filtrations on local rings: Introduction

 To remedy this issue, we introduce the \emph{saturation} $\widetilde{\fa}_\bullet$ of an $\fm$-filtration $\fa_\bullet$ in Section \ref{sec:saturation}.
+(The definition may be viewed as a local analogue of a construction studied by Boucksom and Jonsson in \cite{BJ21}; see Section \ref{sec:global}).
 The saturation is defined using divisorial valuations, analogous to the valuative definition of the integral closure of an ideal.
-Using this notion, we prove a version of Rees' theorem for filtrations.
+Using this notion, we prove a version of Rees's theorem for filtrations.